connecting the access point

 - Use a connector assembly from CommScope®.
 Its Ceiling Connector Assembly (CCA) provides Cat 6A performance and has no special requirements for installation.
 CCAs are available with an 18” pigtail cord already installed or as a block itself, so you can customize the attachment cord to the color and length you need; all done in a plenum-rated assembly using basic tools.
 Watch now: http://bit.ly/2FXbrm8

-The team at Capital would be thrilled to help you explore any of these options.
-Use the form below to let us know where you’d like to start.
+We would be thrilled to help you explore any of these options.